octo-technology/OpenTezos/docs/michelson/tutorial.md

 ![](../../static/img/michelson/michelson_instruction_ifnone_some_example.svg)
 <small className="figure">FIGURE 26: Illustration of the `IF_NONE` instruction</small>

 The Michelson also introduces the `IF_SOME bt bf` instruction which retrieves the value behind an optional and executes the first sequence if it encounters a SOME value.
-It executes the second seuqence if it encounters a NONE value.
+It executes the second sequence if it encounters a NONE value.

 #### PAIR